kHarshit/kHarshit.github.io/_posts/2026-06-26-frontier-ai-models-evaluation-benchmarks.md

 FrontierCode (by Cognition) evaluates whether the model can write production-quality code that would eventually get merged by benchmarking it against PR rubrics.
 It measures correctness, test quality, scope discipline, style, and adherence to codebase standards.

+{% include img.html src="/img/blog/frontier-ai-benchmarks/frontiercode.jpg" caption="FrontierCode grading pipeline (source: FrontierCode website)" %}

+**DeepSWE v1.1** evaluates agentic software engineering capabilities on 113 original, long-horizon tasks across 91 active open-source repositories in five languages (TypeScript, Go, Python, JavaScript, Rust).
+Unlike SWE-bench which mines merged PRs and risks contamination, DeepSWE tasks are written from scratch and never contributed upstream, keeping solutions out of training data.
+Each task is graded by hand-written functional verifiers rather than inherited test suites.
+On a matched audit, an independent LLM judge disagrees with DeepSWE's verifier just 1.4% of the time, compared to 32.4% for SWE-Bench Pro's inherited tests.
+Despite prompts being ~half the length of SWE-Bench Pro's, reference solutions touch 5.5x more code, requiring ~2x more output tokens.

 | Model | FrontierCode 1.1 Extended | FrontierCode 1.1 Main | DeepSWE v1.1 |
 | - | - | - | - |
 | GPT-6 Astra | 64.5% | 53.3% | 74.1% |